First Nations housing and homelessness

 All Queenslanders should have a safe and secure place to call home, but First Nations peoples experience more challenges finding stable housing and moving into home ownership.

-The new action plan will be part of our commitment to achieving targets under the National Agreement on Closing the Gap and ensuring all Queenslanders have a place to call home.
+The Queensland Government is commited to achieving targets under the National Agreement on Closing the Gap and ensuring all First Nations peoples living in Queensland have a place to call home.

 The development and delivery of the new action plan will be guided by: